Working on an F-1 Visa

-It’s essential to remember that F1 visas are intended for full-time students and are not designed as work visas.
-With this in mind, international students are typically able to work 20 hours a week on campus when school is in session and full-time while school is in recess, but you may need to seek approval from the Department of Homeland Security and the International Office at your school first.
-Working illegally while on an F1 visa is a serious violation of the regulations, and could result in deportation.
+It’s essential to remember that F-1 visas are intended for full-time students and are not designed as work visas.
+Working illegally while on an F-1 visa is a serious violation of the regulations, and could result in deportation.
+With this in mind, international students are typically able to work up to 20 hours a week on campus when school is in session and up to 40 hours a week while school is in recess (such as summer), but you may need to seek approval from the Department of Homeland Security and the International Office at your school first.
+You should always check with the International Office about what is considered an “on campus” job versus an “off campus” job.

-Additionally, F1 visa holders are eligible to apply for permission to work off campus for up to 12 months.
-This permission is called Optional Practical Training (OPT) and allows F1 students to train, and thus work, in a field that is related to their field of study.
-For more information, be sure to contact an international student advisor at your school, but OPT is traditionally used in the following situations:
+OPT allows F-1 students to train, and thus work, in a job that is directly related to their major field of study.
+For more information, be sure to contact an international student advisor at your school, since applying for OPT requires a new I-20 from your DSO